Glossary

 Bolt: A bolt is an entire length of fabric, rolled full-width on a tube.

-Border: A border is similar to a gimp, but is wider than a gimp.
+Border (trim): A border is similar to, but is wider than, a gimp.
 It is a flat, woven textile made in many styles.
 One or both edges of a border may be plain, cut, or have scalloped loops.
 Borders are sometimes woven in patterns such as stripes or chevrons.
+(Ex.
+Border Amberlynn)

 Box Pleat: A box pleat is a fold of cloth sewn in place to create fullness.
 Box pleats are evenly spaced and stitched.
 Note: We do not recommend using a box pleat panel with a traverse rod because box pleat panels do not stack back well.